 Be a Student, Not a Victim

 The more I ponder those simple words, the more profound they seem to me.
 Many people go through life as professional victims, always talking about how unfair life is.
-That's because being a victim seems so right, so just, and so easy to justify.
-But perpetual victimhood dooms you to a life of self-centered misery because you learn nothing from your trials.
+What a difference it makes to become a student instead of a victim.

 A victim says, "Why did this happen to me?"
 A student says, "What can I learn from this?"

 A victim blames other people for his problems.
 A student asks, "How much of this did I bring on myself?"

 A victim looks at everyone else and cries out, "Life isn't fair."
 A student looks at life and says, "What happened to me could have happened to anybody."

 A victim believes his hard times have come because God is trying to punish hm.
 A student understands that God allows hard times in order to help him grow.